Duniaalkilany/reading-notes/class-2.md

 ## Things I want to know more about

-I want to knpw more about the differences betwwen state and props also i want to know and learn about  store and redux.
+I want to knpw more about the differences between state and props also i want to know and learn about  store and redux.

 ### Sources: